almure-inc/.github/profile/README.md

 ## Security infrastructure that opens enterprise most sensitive data to AI Agents

-We are building confidential computing technology that enables enterprises to safely leverage AI Agents on their most sensitive data — without compromising security or compliance.
+We are building confidential computing technology that enables enterprises to safely leverage AI Agents on their most sensitive and privacy-critical data — without compromising security or compliance.

 ### What we do